-The first precursor approaches aimed at simulating a {\it strategic adaptive equilibrium}, and thus proposing {strategic embedding} algorithms date from 2011 and 2012.
-The two approaches are MOD \cite{Filler2011_MOD} and ASO \cite{Kouider2013} \cite{Kouider2012}.
-Whether for MOD or ASO, the game is made by competing Alice-agent and Eve-agent.
-In this game, Bob-agent is not used since Alice-agent is simply generating a cost map, which is then used for coding and embedding the message thanks to an STC \cite{Filler2011STC}.
-Alice can generate a cost map for a source image with the Alice-agent, and then she can easily use the STC \cite{Filler2011STC} algorithm to embed her message and to obtain the stego image.
-From his side, Bob just has to use the STC \cite{Filler2011STC} algorithm to retrieve the message from the stego image.
+The first precursor approaches aimed at simulating a {\it strategic adaptive equilibrium}, and therefore proposing {\it strategic embedding} algorithms date from 2011 and 2012.
+The two approaches are MOD \cite{Filler2011_MOD} and ASO \cite{Kouider2013} \cite{Kouider2012}; See Figure \ref{fig:aso}.
+Whether for MOD or ASO, the game is made by pitting Agent-Alice and Agent-Eve against each other.
+In this game, Agent-Bob is not used since Agent-Alice is simply generating a cost map, which is then used for coding and embedding the message thanks to an STC \cite{Filler2011STC}.
+Alice can generate a cost map for a source image with the Agent-Alice, and then she can easily use the STC \cite{Filler2011STC} algorithm to embed her message and obtain the stego image.
+From his side, Bob only has to use the STC \cite{Filler2011STC} algorithm to retrieve the message from the stego image.

-In both MOD or ASO, the ``simulation'' is such that the two following actions are iterated until a stop criterion is reached: \begin{enumerate}[label=\roman*)] \item Alice-agent updates its embedding costs map by asking an Oracle (the Eve-agent) how best to update each embedding cost, to be even less detectable. \begin{description} \item [In MOD (2011) \cite{Filler2011_MOD}], the Eve-agent is an SVM.
-Alice-agent updates its embedding costs by reducing the SVM margin separating the covers and the stegos. \item [In ASO (2012) \cite{Kouider2013}], the Eve-agent is an Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers} and is named an Oracle.
-Alice-agent updates its embedding costs by transforming a stego in a cover. \end{description} In both cases, the idea is to find a displacement in the latent space (feature space) in the direction of the hyperplane separating the cover-class and the stego-class.
-Note that in the nowadays terminology introduced by Ian Goodfellow in 2014 \cite{Goodfellow2014_GAN}, the Alice-agent run an adversarial attack, and the Oracle (the Eve-agent) is named a discriminator, or the classifier to be fooled. \item The Oracle (Eve-agent) updates its classifier.
-Reformulated with the terminology from machine learning, this equates to the discriminant update by re-learning it, in order to steganalysis once more the stego images generated by the Alice-agent. \end{enumerate}
+In both MOD or ASO, the ``simulation'' is such that the two following actions are iterated until a stop criterion is reached: \begin{enumerate}[label=\roman*)] \item Agent-Alice updates its embedding cost map by asking an Oracle (the Agent-Eve) how best to update each embedding cost, to be even less detectable. \begin{description} \item [In MOD (2011) \cite{Filler2011_MOD},] Agent-Eve is an SVM.
+Agent-Alice updates their embedding costs by reducing the SVM margin separating the covers and the stegos. \item [In ASO (2012) \cite{Kouider2013},] Agent-Eve is an Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers} and is named an Oracle.
+Agent-Alice updates their embedding costs by transforming a stego in a cover. \end{description} In both cases, the idea is to find a displacement in the latent space (feature space) co-linear to the orthogonal axis to the hyperplane separating the cover and stego class.
+Note that in the current terminology, introduced by Ian Goodfellow in 2014 \cite{Goodfellow2014_GAN}, Agent-Alice runs an adversarial attack, and the Oracle (Agent-Eve), named a discriminator (or the classifier to be deceived), must learn to counter this attack. \item The Oracle (Agent-Eve) updates its classifier.
+Reformulated with the terminology from machine learning, this equates to the discriminant update by re-learning it, in order to steganalysis once more the stego images generated by Agent-Alice. \end{enumerate}